Ticket backlash overshadows Games

 ($1 = 0.6364 British pounds)

-Reporting by Karolos Grohmann and Paul Casciato, additional reporting by Keith Weir, writing by Peter Millership and Ossian Shine, editing by Ed Osmond, Jason Neely and Justin Palmer
+Reporting by Karolos Grohmann and Paul Casciato, writing by Peter Millership and Ossian Shine, editing by Ed Osmond and Jason Neely